suiato/pBlockly/README.md

 The original demos directory in the Blockly repository was copied and renamed as blockly-demos, in which the links with ../../  were changed to ../../lib/blockly/, by using the VSCode editor's Replace in files menu for example.
 The language of Blockly demos are currently set to Japanese, which can be changed to English by replacing ja.js with en.js in the app files appropriately.

-Among the examples in the blockly-samples repository, custom-toolbox-codelab and theme-extension-codelab were add to the blockly_demos directory.
+Among the examples in the blockly-samples repository, custom-toolbox-codelab and theme-extension-codelab were added to the blockly_demos directory.
 The other examples requiring to run HTTP server were not included, nor were the examples which were already included in the blockly_demos.

 An attempt to extend to p5.js is in sample1.html in the demos' generator app.
 Planning to add p5.js blocks using the blockfactory app in the blockly-demos.